Video-Analysis-System/vas-research/object-detection/README.md

-# Relevant object and human detection papers, notes and experimental code will stay here
+# Relevant object and human detection notes and experimental code will stay here

 ## Object Detection